-Chocolate peanut butter granola sounds more like a dessert than a breakfast.
-But it’s actually the perfect breakfast combination that’s both nourishing and delicious.
+Chocolate peanut butter granola sounds more like a dessert than a breakfast but for something a little bit special, it’s quite delicious.
 I love to serve mine with milk, natural yoghurt and some banana and sit down and enjoy every last mouthful.
 Then you also get the ‘chocolate milk’ left in your bowl at the end!

 You can really mix and match the base ingredients to suit your taste when you’re making muesli.
 If you don’t have the exact ingredients, changing things like the nuts or seeds used generally doesn’t make a big difference if you use similar sized ingredients.

 You can replace the puffed amaranth for more oats if you wish.
 I used it because it adds a different type of grain into the mix (and I had lots in the pantry!).
 Variety is a good thing when it comes to nutrition.
 Since different foods contain a different combination of nutrients, having variety helps ensure you get a range of nutrients in your diet.
 The grain amaranth contains copper, manganese, magnesium and phosphate.
 It’s also is a source of iron and calcium, and is a gluten-free grain.
 Because I’ve used puffed amaranth it also adds a lighter texture to the chewy oat mix.
 You could also swap this out for puffed quinoa if you prefer.

 The freeze dried raspberries make this chocolate peanut butter granola extra delicious and add a wee bit of luxury to breakfast.
 It would make a lovely home made Christmas gift too.
 Just place in a large glass jar and tie a pretty ribbon around the top.

 Delicious + Nourishing Chocolate Peanut Butter Granola (muesli)

 - 1/2 cup chopped almonds